MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 Here are requirements and considerations for include files:

 - Use block includes for significant amounts of content--a paragraph or two, a shared procedure, or a shared section.
 Don't use them for anything smaller than a sentence.
-- Includes won't be rendered in the GitHub-rendered view of your article because they rely on Docs extensions.
+- Includes won't be rendered in the GitHub-rendered view of your article because they rely on Learn extensions.
 They'll be rendered only after publication.
 - Write all the text in an include file in complete sentences or phrases that don't depend on preceding or following text in the article that references the include.
 Ignoring this guidance creates an untranslatable string in the article.
 - Don't embed include files within other include files.
 - `/Includes` folders are excluded from build.
 Therefore, images stored in `/includes` folders and referenced in included files won't be displayed in published content.
 Store images in a `/media` folder outside the `/includes` folder.